Eurovision Song Contest 2010

-The global financial crisis at the time affected how the event was run; the host broadcaster NRK was forced to sell its broadcast rights for the 2010 FIFA World Cup to TV 2 and Viasat in order to finance the event.

 Prior to the contest, the EBU announced that the voting system used in the semi-finals would change from previous years to balance jury voting with televoting.
 A return of accompaniment by orchestra was also proposed, but ultimately did not occur.
+The 2008 financial crisis affected how the contest was run, with NRK being forced to sell its broadcasting rights for the 2010 FIFA World Cup to TV 2 and Viasat in order to finance the event.